mertbahardogan/escope/README.md

 go install github.com/mertbahardogan/escope@latest
 ```

-After running the installation command, ensure your Go bin directory is included in your system's PATH so you can run `escope` from any location.
+- After running the installation command, ensure your Go bin directory is included in your system's PATH so you can run `escope` from any location.

-Once installed, **escope** is ready to use.
-If no configuration exists, the tool will provide helpful setup instructions when you first run it.

 ## Quick Start